-(Please do note that this guide is specifically for foreign employees of a company in Malaysia and earn a monthly income from that company, and those who fall under the category Residents (read on for more information on this).
-For other types of taxable income received by foreigners in Malaysia, please check the section other taxable incomes at the end of this article.)
+Please note that this guide is specifically for foreign employees of companies (employers) in Malaysia who earn a monthly income from their employers, and those who fall under the category Residents (read on for more information on this).
+For other types of taxable income received by foreigners in Malaysia, please check the section other taxable incomes at the end of this post.

 Let’s begin with the basics, especially if this is your first time to file your income tax (ever, or in Malaysia).

 What is taxable income, and who needs to file them?

 If you are employed by a company in Malaysia, and you earn a monthly income of more than RM 2,500, that income is taxable.
 This means that you have to pay a percentage of that income to the Malaysian government.
 Specifically to the Lembaga Hasil Dalam Negara Malaysia (LHDN), or Hasil for short.
 This is the Malaysian Tax Return Agency, or the Inland Revenue Board of Malaysia or IRBM.

 How much of my income do I need to pay?

 Income taxes are rated differently, depending on the length of your stay in Malaysia and your income.

 Non-residents are expats who spend less than 182 consecutive days in the country.
 The tax rate for this group is a flat rate of 28% of their basic salary.

 Residents are those who spend more than 182 consecutive days (or around 6 months) in the country.
 They get taxed between 0% and 28% depending on their income, with higher salaries getting higher taxes.
 Please note that this guide is prepared specifically for this group.